kartoza/qgis-gea-plugin/docs/src/user/quickstart/quick-start.md

 ## For Non-Administrators:

 When installing QGIS, it's essential to select an installation directory where you have write access on your computer.
 During the installation process, you will be prompted to choose the installation directory.
-To ensure successful installation without administrator privileges, specify a path within your user direstory or any location where you have the necessary write access.
-This Allows you to use the QGIS on your system effectively while bypassing the need for administrative permissions.
+To ensure successful installation without administrator privileges, specify a path within your user directory or any location where you have the necessary write access.
+This allows you to use the QGIS on your system effectively while bypassing the need for administrative permissions.

 By following these steps, you can quickly download and install QGIS on your Windows system and get started with your GIS projects.

-# Quick Start Guide: QGIS-GEA Plugin
+# Quick Start Guide: GEA Re-Afforestation Plugin

 ## Introduction